DIG-Kaust/MLgeoscience/docs/lectures/3_gradopt.md

 will be discussed in more details below.

 ## Gradient- and steepest-descent algorithms
-The simplest of gradient-based methods is the so-called *gradient-descent* algorithm.
+The simplest of gradient-based methods is the so-called **Gradient-descent** algorithm.
 As the name implies, this algorithm uses local gradient information of the functional to minimize/maximize to move towards its global mimimum/maximum as depicted in the figure below.